David Nesting

 github.com/dnesting

 I am an engineering leader, with an emphasis in complex systems, reliability, resiliency, security, and solving problems.
 My superpowers include working with empathy, communicating with non-technical leaders, and adapting.
 I enjoy edge cases, adversarial thinking, and being hands-on.
-My interests range from hacking electronics to public policy.
+My interests range from hacking electronics and AI to public policy.

 Qualifications